mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches Sector Systems/Jewell Subsector Systems/Zenopit.md

 ## Xenoport

 Situated close to the starport, Xenoport has become the trade hub of Zenopit.
 Many consider it to be the capital but there is no official status in this regard.
 The southern region of the city is dominated by the ore processing plant. [[lanthanum]] ore is shipped here from Orelia and Lacuna.
-Once processed, the ore is ready to be exported by Xenoport’s small fleet of ships and other merchants.
+Once processed, the ore is ready to be exported by Xenoport's small fleet of ships and other merchants.

 ## Orelia